elastisys/compliantkubernetes-apps/DEVELOPMENT.md

 ### Terminology

-- `apps-flavor` - one of `prod`, `dev` or `baremetal` is a global switch for configuring the clusters and deployed applications in different ways.
+- `apps-flavor` - one of `prod`, `dev` or `air-gapped` is a global switch for configuring the clusters and deployed applications in different ways.
 The recommended value when working with local clusters is `dev`.
-- `local-cluster-profile` - a `Cluster` configuration object passed to `kind` when creating or updating local clusters.
+- `local-cluster-profile` - a reference to a preconfigured `Cluster` config passed to `kind` when creating or updating local clusters.
 We use profiles to differentiate between single-/multi-node clusters and/or to enable special features such as container image caching.
 Use `./bin/local-clusters.sh list profiles` to see a list of built-in profiles.
 - `domain` - a local domain name.
-Using a subdomain of `.dev-ck8s.com` allows for setting up DNS based challenges for certificates issued by `cert-manager`, thus avoiding the use of self-signed certificates.
+This can be arbitrary, but using a real domain (or subdomain) for which we have authority allows for setting up DNS based challenges for certificates issued by `cert-manager`.

 ### Setup